oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 - `kubernetes.io/ingress.allow-http: "true"`: Required to allow HTTP connections from challenge requests
 - `cert-manager.io/issuer: letsencrypt-staging`: The name of the issuer to acquire the certificate, which must be in the same namespace
-- `acme.cert-manager.io/http01-edit-in-place: "true"`: The ingress is modified in place, instead of create a new ingress resource for the HTTP01 challenge
+- `acme.cert-manager.io/http01-edit-in-place: "true"`: The ingress is modified in place, instead of creating a new ingress resource for the HTTP01 challenge
 - `cert-manager.io/issue-temporary-certificate: "true"`: A temporary certificate will be set on the secret until the final certificate has been returned. used for keeping compatibility with the `ingress-gce` component.

 ## Learn More about Keycloak in production